openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-info.md

 **Step 6** The winner is displayed in the App with the respective rendering engine.

-Prebid Rendering SDK provides ability to integrate header bidding for these ad kinds:
+Prebid Rendering Module provides ability to integrate header bidding for these ad kinds:

 - Display Banner
 - Display Interstitial